The Strokes share new track 'At The Door', confirm sixth album and last-minute London show

 Having already announced February live dates in Berlin, Paris, and Belfast, The Strokes will also head to the intimate surroundings of London’s Roundhouse on February 19.

-Fans who pre-order the album here before 5pm on Thursday (February 13) will gain access to a ticket pre-sale window for the London Roundhouse show, which goes on general sale at 1pm on Friday (February 14).
+And lest we forget our friends in London Town, we will play a most intimate show next week at the Roundhouse.
+Fans who pre-order The New Abnormal (follow the Roundhouse link in bio or go to shopuk.thestrokes.com) before 5pm on Thursday 13th Feb will gain priority access pre-sale tickets.
+Snip snap.

-Over the weekend, the band also teased the release of new material by previewing the album title on social media.
+Fans who pre-order ‘The New Abnormal’ here before 5pm on Thursday (February 13) will gain access to a ticket pre-sale window for the London Roundhouse show, which then goes on general sale at 1pm on Friday (February 14).

 The Strokes performed in Durham, New Hampshire last night at a political rally in support of Bernie Sanders, where they debuted ‘Bad Decisions’ and shared the video for ‘At The Door’.